Blog home / Dolpo: The way trekking in Nepal used to be

 Why is a trek to Upper Dolpo so special?

-It’s a Trans Himalaya region, that is to say it is north of the main Himalaya divide.
+It’s a Trans Himalaya region.
+That is to say, it is north of the main Himalayan divide.
 It is a wild and rugged region that sustains remote villages and settlements in the depths of the valley located beneath soaring mountain ranges that stretch to the borderlands of Tibet.

-The area was made known by Peter Matthiessen in his classic book The Snow Leopard about his 1973 journey to Dolpo with biologist George Schaller as well as with Eric Valli’s evocative film Himalaya.
+The area was made known by Peter Matthiessen in his classic book The Snow Leopard about his 1973 journey to Dolpo with biologist George Schaller and Eric Valli’s evocative film Himalaya.

-For me, Dolpo’s particular appeal is that it is culturally and geographically similar to Ladakh (in northern India) where I have trekked regularly since 1976, and in particular its historic ties with Tibet.
+For me, Dolpo’s particular appeal is that it is culturally and geographically similar to Ladakh (in northern India), where I have trekked regularly since 1976, particularly its historical ties with Tibet.

 It takes two flights to get into Dolpo.
-You fly from Kathmandu to Nepalganj (on the Indian/Nepal border) and the following day to the airstrip at Juphal.
-An hour later you’re are on the trail.
+You fly from Kathmandu to Nepalganj (on the Indian/Nepal border) and to the airstrip at Juphal the following day.
+An hour later, you’re on the trail.

 How many people visit Dolpo each year?

-It’s remote and only visited by a handful of trekkers each year which so many trekkers returning to the Himalaya appreciate.
-As I noted, it takes two flights just to get there from Kathmandu and there are currently no direct road links into Dolpo.
+It’s remote and only visited by a handful of trekkers each year, which so many trekkers returning to the Himalaya appreciate.
+As I noted, it takes two flights to get there from Kathmandu, and there are currently no direct road links to Dolpo.

-Obviously road developments, but that has not deterred coming up with more inventive itineraries over remoter passes and previously untrekked valleys.
-Rest assured there is still huge potential for getting off the beaten track on exploratory treks.
+Obviously, road developments, but that has yet to deter coming up with more inventive itineraries over remoter passes and previously untrekked valleys.
+Rest assured, there is still huge potential for getting off the beaten track on exploratory treks.

-It is also good to note that over the years there has been a noticeable increase in environmental awareness—that the Himalaya is not just some vast adventure playground.
+It is also good to note that over the years, there has been a noticeable increase in environmental awareness—that the Himalaya is not just some vast adventure playground.
 Then there is the vexing question of age.
-In the 1970s anyone over 50 signing up for a trek was considered a novelty.
-Nowadays it is very common to have at least a couple of trekkers in their 70s and that includes the more challenging treks.
+In the 1970s, anyone over 50 signing up for a trek was considered a novelty.
+Nowadays, it is very common to have at least a couple of trekkers in their 70s, including the more challenging treks.

 The change I feel least comfortable with is the trend to try to fit itineraries into the least possible time.
-Well into the 1980s I would include at least a handful of rest days.
-While I appreciate that people have less free time at their disposal nowadays I feel a little concerned that there are not enough contingency days to allow time to rest, savour, explore and allow for inclement weather that may disrupt a trek.
+Well into the 1980s, I would include at least a few rest days.
+While I appreciate that people have less free time at their disposal, nowadays, I feel a little concerned that there are not enough contingency days to allow time to rest, savour, explore and allow for inclement weather that may disrupt a trek.

 What first took you to Dolpo?

-A few years ago, my long-time friend and associate Dr. Rodney Jackson invited my wife and me to join him as he planned to visit Dolpo.
-In the early 1980s, Rodney did some ground-breaking research on snow leopards, radio-tracking them for four years.
+A few years ago, my long-time friend and associate, Dr. Rodney Jackson, invited my wife and me to join him as he planned to visit Dolpo.
+In the early 1980s, Rodney did ground-breaking research on snow leopards, radio-tracking them for four years.
 The effort was featured on the cover of National Geographic magazine in June 1986.

 Dolpo is something special.
 I wish I’d been there ten years ago.